Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 High Risk Shares: 5 * (0.9 ^ (findingCount - 1)) / findingCount
 ```

+A `share` represents your cut of the prize pool.
+If you get 5 shares, and there are a total of 10 shares in a $10,000 pool, you get $5,000.

+Your final payout will be rounded down to 2 decimal places.

 *This is likely to change in the future.*

 ## Example